cybertraining-dsc/reu2022/project/graphics/pandas.md

 ## Pie Chart

-A pie chart is useful for showing a divison of a whole.
+A pie chart is useful for showing a division of a whole.
 Data that can be represented by a pie chart can also be used to make a bar chart, since both typically use categorical counts.
 Pandas uses `plot.pie()` to make a pie chart, in a manner similar to `plot.bar()`.
 We use the